The hacker group Desorden announced today that it had breached Thailand’s Central Restaurants Group’s servers, releasing more than 80GB of data.

 Privacy Affairs was today contacted by the hacker group known as Desorden, who revealed that they have recently hacked one of Thailand’s biggest restaurant chains, Central Restaurants Group.

-The hackers appear to have stolen over 80 GB of files and databases from the restaurant chain’s network.
-This data includes sensitive customer information such as name, date of birth, phone number, email and ID number of affected individuals.
+The hackers have stolen over 80 GB of files and databases from the restaurant chain’s network.
+This data includes sensitive customer information such as the name, date of birth, phone number, email, and ID number of affected individuals.

 Leaked customer information appears to have last been updated on October 2021.

 Information related to corporate financial details appears to be as recent as 26 October 2021, indicating that at least parts of the alleged hack took place even today.

 The leaked data was also posted on a popular dark web hacker forum.

 Privacy Affairs managed to review the leaked files, and we determined that the hack was genuine.

 We have reached out to Thailand’s Central Restaurants Group, notifying them about the data breach and asking them for comments.

 We believe security online security matters and its our mission to make it a safer place.

 Desorden is a hacker group that first came to be known in September 2021 after it managed to hack the servers of the Malaysian division of ABX Express Enterprise and later SkyNet.com.my Malaysia Logistics.